 People tend to shop for half-carat rings or full-carat rings.
 They don’t usually walk into a jewelry store and ask for a .95-carat ring or a .47-carat ring, and that’s something you can work to your advantage.
 Buy a diamond that’s a speck smaller than the norm, and you can expect to save at least 15-20 percent.
 That’s a pretty big savings for such a tiny difference in size.
 Ask a jeweler to show you a one-carat ring and a .95-carat ring, and you won’t even be able to tell the difference between the two.

 Choose a Halo Setting

 Fake the look of a big diamond by choosing a halo setting.
-That’s a setting where the center stone is surrounded by a bunch of smaller accent stones.
+That’s a setting where a bunch of smaller accent stones surrounds the center stone.
 It can make the center diamond look as much as half a carat bigger.
 Use this trick to make a half-carat diamond look like a one-carat diamond, and you could save $2,400 or more.